keystonejs/keystone/docs/pages/blog/new-graphql-api.md

 ## Input Types

-We’ve updated the input types used for relationship fields in `update` and `create` operations, removing obsolete options and making the syntax between the two operations easier to differentiate.
+We've updated the input types used for relationship fields in `update` and `create` operations, removing obsolete options and making the syntax between the two operations easier to differentiate.

 - There are now separate types for `create` and `update` operations.
 - Inputs for `create` operations no longer support the `disconnect` or `disconnectAll` options.
 These options didn't do anything during a `create` operation in the previous API.